dokmic/chuangmi-camera-v5/docs/content/Troubleshooting.md

 ### Changing the root Password

-Do not use characters in the `ROOT_PASSWORD` or other passwords that are not allowed in shell environments without escaping.
+Do not use characters in the `PASSWORD` or other passwords that are not allowed in shell environments without escaping.
 Be careful with using backticks, exclamation marks (`!`), dollar sign ($), semicolon (`;`),  number sign (`#`) and double and single quotes in passwords and settings.

 Allowed chars in the web interface config editor are: